 Complex workflows often stretch across multiple environments, evolving as systems and team needs change.

-Another instance is when the data volume or transactions between two integrated workflows increases exponentially.
-An orchestrator should be able to handle such large-scale data transactions without additional overhead or complications.
+Another instance is when the data volume or transactions between two integrated workflows increase exponentially.
+A good orchestrator should handle large-scale data transactions without additional overhead or complications.

 Enhanced Visibility

-Workflow orchestration ensures your teams will always have clear views of their workflows, making them observable and debuggable.
-It would also offer monitoring and reporting features for better oversight.
+Workflow orchestration ensures your teams always have a unified view of their workflows, making them observable and debuggable.
+Monitoring and reporting features provide better oversight into sync health, error states, and workflow performance, so you can catch issues before they cascade.

 Implementing workflow orchestration requires careful planning and the right tool.